open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 the call to `Shutdown` subsequent calls to `OnStart`, `OnEnd`, or `ForceFlush` are not allowed, and should be no-op if possible.

+`Shutdown` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.

 `Shutdown` MUST include the effects of `ForceFlush`.

 `Shutdown` SHOULD complete within some timeout. `Shutdown` can be implemented as